criteo-cookbooks/nexus3/README.md

 ### Examples

-#### Changing the HTTP Port and/or Context Path
+#### Changing the HTTP Port and/or Context Path and/or HTTP vs HTTPS
 The default value for the HTTP port used to access the repository manager user interface and resources is 8081.
-To change HTTP Port and Context Path as 9081 and /components/, set the properties_variables hash with the updated settings and host name:
+To change HTTP Port to 8443, Context Path to /components/ and serve HTTPS directly, set the properties_variables hash with the updated settings:

 ```ruby
 include_recipe 'java_se'